This program is for students who are completing their Junior year and will be Seniors in the Fall of 2018.

 Week 3: July 22-25, 2018

 Please click the link below to begin the application process to be considered for the UMaine Pulp & Paper Foundation Consider Engineering Program for High School Juniors.
+This program is for students who have completed their Junior year and will be Seniors in the Fall of 2018.
 The Application deadline is May 1, 2018.

 After registering on Eventbrite you will be asked to submit: